Rear-facing child car seats: the cons

 Space in your car

-You might struggle for space fitting an extended rear-facing car seat in a conventional medium family hatch – or find it difficult to accommodate your whole family, even in large cars – which is why it’s important to try any car seat in your car before you buy it.
+You might struggle for space if you’re fitting an extended rear-facing car seat in a conventional medium family hatch.
+You may also find it difficult to accommodate your whole family, even in large cars – which is why it’s important to try any car seat in your car before you buy it.

-The car seat may fit, but it may mean taller passengers can’t use the front passenger seat any more.
+The car seat may fit but, if it’s used with an older child, it may mean taller passengers (or, in fact, any passengers) can’t use the front passenger seat any more.
+If you’ve got a big family, or lots of people to transport, this could cause problems.

-Some seats we’ve tested were relatively bulky compared with good forward-facing models, while some of the more recent ones aren’t so large, although they will take up a bit more room in your car than some forward-facing models will.
+Some rear-facing seats we’ve tested were relatively bulky compared with good forward-facing models, while some of the more recent ones aren’t so large, although they will take up a bit more room in your car than many forward-facing models.

 Children travelling rearward-facing

-In a 2015 Which? survey of more than 1,400 parents, 48% of parents incorrectly thought that it was safest for children to travel forward-facing in their car seat from nine-months old.
+In a 2017 Which? survey of more than 1,500 parents, 52% incorrectly thought that it was safest for children to travel forward-facing in their car seat from nine months old.

 Travelling rearward-facing is the safest way for a small child to travel.

-Travelling rearward-facing is the safest way for a small child to travel, and this is why the new R129 car seat regulation makes it mandatory for babies to travel reward-facing until they are 15 months of age.
+Travelling rearward-facing is widely known to be the safest way for a small child to travel.
+This is why the new R129 car-seat regulation makes it mandatory for babies to travel reward-facing until they are 15 months old.

+That doesn’t mean you need to turn them forward-facing as soon as they’re 15 months old.
+If your baby is still within the height and/or weight limit for their baby car seat, you can keep them in their seat until they outgrow it.
+At which point, you could swap them to another rearward-facing car seat and keep them facing the back for as long as you, and they, want.

 One of the most common reasons for parents turning their child forwards too soon is that they think their child is not happy facing backwards.
 Car sickness and boredom are also common reasons that parents give for wanting to turn them around.

-We often criticise extended rear-facing seats for their poor view for the child, but infants are used to travelling rearward-facing – they won't know it is more interesting to travel facing forwards unless you encourage them to think that.
+We often criticise extended rear-facing seats for their poor view for the child, but infants are used to travelling rearward-facing – they won't know it’s more interesting to travel facing forwards unless you encourage them to think that.

-Some parents also want to be able to keep a closer eye on their child than they are able to when the seat is facing away from them.
-But it is worth remembering that interacting with your child while driving is a distraction in itself which could result in a collision.
+Some parents also want to be able to keep a closer eye on their child than they’re able to when the seat is facing away from them.
+But it’s worth remembering that interacting with your child while driving is a distraction in itself, which could result in a collision.